Manne-0/automated-etl-with-actions/README.md

 ---
 ## 📎 Summary

 This automation now runs daily without manual intervention.
-It ensures the Sales team always has fresh data in their reporting table—saving hours of manual work each week.
+It ensures the Sales team always has fresh data in their reporting table, saving hours of manual work each week.

 This project shows how automation can drastically reduce manual workflows.
 Using GitHub Actions to schedule Python scripts makes it easy to maintain, scalable, and hands-free.